Lintu3/Raspberry_Project/README.md

 🆕 **New feature**: Live OLED display for sensor data!

+**Added a small script to show how hot my house has been lately.** Showing temperatures of 31 degrees celsius and more.

 While it's currently controlled from a **desktop PC**, adjusting your modem settings allows access from **any device**.

 ---